nomnel/whq/README.md

 ## Commands

+- `whq init [--force]`: Generate a `.whq.json` template in the repository root.
+  - Default template keeps both `copy` and `commands` empty arrays so existing workflows remain unaffected until edited.
+  - When the file already exists, the command aborts without overwriting unless `--force` is specified (stderr explains what was skipped).
 - `whq add <branch>`: Create `repo_whq_root/<branch>` worktree; creates branch from HEAD if missing.
 - `whq path <branch|@>`: Print absolute path to a worktree, or `repo_root` for